'Very high risk' country category

 - partners and dependent children of New Zealand citizens, or

 - parents of dependent children who are New Zealand citizens, together with any children of those parents who are not New Zealand citizens.

 Partners of New Zealand citizens can be a spouse, civil union partner or de facto partner.

-If you're a non-New Zealand citizen, you must hold a valid visa to enter New Zealand.
+If you are a non-New Zealand citizen, you must hold a valid visa to enter New Zealand.

 If you cannot travel directly from a very high risk country

 All other travellers, including people holding residence class visas, must spend at least 14 days outside of very high risk countries before flying to New Zealand.